 With that, I took a training course with the Sacramento Metro Fire Community Emergency Response Team (CERT), and became a Level 2 member.
 I started looking at emergency response resources on the FEMA and Office of Emergency Services sites.
 I joined the ARRL, and became an ARES® applicant.

 I quickly found that communication is key to any response.

 My passion for ham radio was reignited by this emergency preparedness drive within me, and has since led to so many other amazing tangents.

 I’d also like to get good at CW (Morse code), contesting, and get into computing in the ham space with areas such as PSK, Olivia, Winlink, and mesh networking.
 Let’s see where this goes!

 Every time I get re-fascinated by the world of radio, I like to do a quick blurb about it here to share my thoughts and discoveries.
 Thanks for your visit!
-Please drop me a line at the contact links below.
-I’m pretty active on Twitter as @AD6DM.
-Also, I’m good on QRZ.
+Please drop me a line by visiting the CQ (Contact Me) page.

 Reference Info for AD6DM